lavdeep2332/inkle-Social-Assignment/README.md

 Polymorphic Relationships: The Activity Feed uses Generic Foreign Keys.
 This allows a single Activity table to link dynamically to different types of objects (a User or a Post) without creating messy database schemas.

 Privacy by Design (Blocking): Blocking is handled at the QuerySet level.
 By overriding the get_queryset method, I ensure that if User A blocks User B, User B’s content is filtered out of the API response immediately.
 This is more secure than filtering in the frontend or serializer.

-🛠️ Local Setup Guide
-If you wish to run this locally instead of using the live link, follow these steps:

-1. Clone the Repository

 Bash